smilni/amr-llm-parsing/README.md

 # AMR Parsing with Large Language Models

-This project evaluates the performance of API-based Large Language Models (LLMs) for Abstract Meaning Representation (AMR) parsing, comparing different prompting strategies and model configurations.

-## Overview

 Abstract Meaning Representation (AMR) is a semantic representation framework that encodes semantic information as rooted, directed, acyclic graphs.
-This project explores how modern LLMs perform on AMR parsing tasks using the AMR 3.0 dataset.
+This project explores how modern LLMs perform on AMR parsing tasks using the AMR 3.0 dataset, comparing different prompting strategies and model configurations.
+I do the following:

-## Key Features

-- Tests different approaches to improve LLM performance
+- Tests different approaches to improve LLM performance on AMR parsing
 - Tracks token usage and API costs across experiments
 - Uses Smatch++ for AMR parsing evaluation